-For the propsed rented land for the seedlings centers; hydroponic greenhouse; and dairy processing facilities.
-Formal rent agreement will be made between land owner(s) and Beneficiary Committee (BC) and endorsed by local council or related authorties.
-A Social Framework Agreement (SFA) would be signed by the the Chair of the Beneficiary Committee (BC) and Representative from local authorties or benefited ministries offices in the targeted areas to define the roles and responsibilities.
+For the proposed rented land for the seedling's centers; hydroponic greenhouse; and dairy processing facilities.
+Formal rent agreement will be made between landowner(s) and Beneficiary Committee (BC) and endorsed by local council or related authorities.
+A Social Framework Agreement (SFA) would be signed by the Chair of the Beneficiary Committee (BC) and Representative from local authorities or benefited ministries offices in the targeted areas to define the roles and responsibilities.

 To the extent possible the SFA should list the exact amount of operational cost, rent, and wages.
-The SFA specifies the terms under which the operational procedures of the rented facilities and it should be witnessed by the Beneficiary Committee (BC) and Representative from local authorties or benefited ministries offices in the targeted areas and endorsed by local council or related authority or agriculture office in the targeted areas and original agreement would be saved with agriculture office with copyies with the beneficiary community, farmers group and FSRRP files.
+The SFA specifies the terms under which the operational procedures of the rented facilities and it should be witnessed by the Beneficiary Committee (BC) and Representative from local authorities or benefited ministries offices in the targeted areas and endorsed by local council or related authority or agriculture office in the targeted areas and original agreement would be saved with agriculture office with copies with the beneficiary community, farmers group and FSRRP files.

-11.7 Annex 7.
-Templates for the Social Framework Agreement for Horticulture Collection Centers and Horticulture Seedline Centers
+11.6 Annex 6.
+Templates for the Social Framework Agreement for Horticulture Collection Centers and Horticulture Seedling Centers

-The following templates are based on the previous World Bank supported SAPREP project, and they serve as templates which can then be updated/amended per subproject, as needed, during the implementation of FSRRP.
+The following templates are based on the previous World Bank supported SAPREP project, and they serve as templates which can then be updated/amended per subproject, as needed, during the implementation of updated FSRRP including the Additional Financing.

-A. A nomination record of locating and Community Committee for the Horticulture collecting center:
+A. A nomination record of locating and Community Committee for the Horticulture collection center:

-Villa ageGovernorateDistrictGovernorate Day date \ \2022 1- District director general Mr. / 2- Member of the Services Committee of the Local Authority in the District Mr.\ 3- Director of the Agriculture Office in the district Mr. / 4- Official of partner implemented for activity Mr. / 5- Notables and Figures of the local community, and they are: - Mr. /, N ۷r. /, and Mr. / 6- Largest number of the Horticulture Farmers (Vegetables and Fruits) in district, they were () farmers.
-Should not be less than (80 - 100).
+/illa geGovernorate Day date \ \2022 1- District director general Mr. / 2- Member of the Services Committee of the Local Authority in the District Mr.\ 3- Director of the Agriculture Office in the district Mr. / 4- Official of partner implemented for activity Mr. / 5- Notables and Figures of the local community, and they are: - Mr. / /, and Mr. / 6- Largest number of the Horticulture Farmers (Vegetables and Fruits) in district, they were ( farmers Should not be less than (80 - 100)

-At the beginning of the meeting, the district director general, the director of the agriculture office in district and the official in IPs explained important the horticulture collecting center, the implementing stages, operating mechanism and revenues management.
+At the beginning of the meeting, the district director general, the director of the agriculture office in district and the official in IPs explained important the horticulture collection center, the implementing stages, operating mechanism and revenues management.
 As mentioned in this meeting the implemented organization (FAO) and Financed by the World Bank.

-Before determining the location of the horticulture collecting center, everyone was informed about the site selection criteria, which are as follows:
+Before determining the location of the horticulture collection center, everyone was informed about the site selection criteria, which are as follows: